joshnesbitt/joshnesbitt/src/content/thought/building-my-own-llm-operating-system-ctos.md

 ---
 title: "Building my own LLM Operating System, ctOS"
-description: "I built an LLM-based operating system for my CTO workflow.
-It's changed where I spend my time and what I focus on.
-Here's what I've built and what I've learned."
+description: "A conversation with Jack a few months ago set me off on an idea that radically changed how I work.
+We were talking about how skills in Claude could add an intelligent layer on top of the notes I'd been keeping in Obsidian for years.
+By the end of it, I'd started building something tailored to how I work as a CTO."
-pubDate: "14 Apr 2026 12:00:00"
+pubDate: "15 Apr 2026 12:00:00"
 ---

 A conversation with [Jack](https://www.linkedin.com/in/jack-sails/) a few months ago set me off on an idea that radically changed how I work.
 We were talking about how skills in Claude could add an intelligent layer on top of the notes I'd been keeping in Obsidian for years.
 By the end of it, I'd started building something tailored to how I work as a CTO.

-My days are spent context switching.
+My days are often spent context switching.
 Meeting prep, stakeholder management, strategic planning and competitive intelligence to name a few.
 The cognitive overhead of keeping all those threads active requires a lot of manual admin.
 If I'm not careful, things quickly get messy.

 I built myself an operating system to help solve these problems.
 I've been calling it **ctOS**, a Chief Technology Operating System.
 It's been running for a few months now, and it's been an absolute revelation for me.